b3tinsky/---Orange-Compiler/Documentation/orange_testing.md

 __Expected LEX status__:    '✅'
 __Expected SYNTAX status__: '✅'
 __Expected SEM status__: '✅'
 While loop must generate correct quadruples in the correct order.
+This test focuses on the GOTOF and GOTO a while loop must generate.

+### Input_24
+__Expected LEX status__:    '✅'
+__Expected SYNTAX status__: '✅'
+__Expected SEM status__: '✅'
-This tests focuses on the GOTOF and GOTO a while loop must generate.
+Do while loop must generate correct quadruples in the correct order.
+This test focuses on the GOTOT, GOTOF and GOTO a do while loop must generate.
+It also has nested conditions, while and do-while loops.